Program Description

 Supplementary Services: Services are provided to those in need by appointment or drop in.
 These services may include: interpretation, referrals, homework help, goal setting, and supplies.
 Supplementary services must have a direct impact on the child’s education.

-Parent Advisory Council (PAC) Meetings: Information is shared with parents at PAC meetings.
+Family and Community Engagement (FACE) Meetings: Information is shared with parents at FACE meetings.
 This information is designed to assist parents in supporting their child’s education at home and also support other needs of their families.
-There are two main meetings throughout the year and a few other targeted at specific needs and interests to families.
+There are two main meetings throughout the year and there may be others targeted at specific needs and interests to families.
 Please be watching for this information and please try to attend.

 Free Meals at School: Children in the Migrant Education program receive free breakfast and lunch at school while eligible for the Migrant Education Program.